 Ja, es gibt tonnenweise Webseiten, die Ihnen sagen wie, warum, vielleicht warum nicht und wann Sie am besten auf die Philippinen auswandern könnten.
 Ich möchte Ihnen in Zukunft "zwischen den Zeilen" einige zusätzlichen Dinge berichten und erzählen.
 Viel Spass beim Lesen und Gute Unterhaltung!

-Learn German Language in Davao City!Deutsch lernen in Davao City!
+Learn the German Language in Davao City!Deutsch lernen in Davao City!

 Sie müssen auf den Philippinen DEUTSCH lernen?
 You have to learn the German language in the Philippines?
 Sie wohnen in Davao oder irgendwo in Mindanao oder sonst wo auf den Philippinen?
 Do you reside in Davao City or somewhere else in Mindanao or the Philippines?